Legersky/ParallelAddition/README.md

 method for construction of algorithms for parallel addition

 09-2015
-working version in folder version_RESEARCH_THESIS
+working version in the folder version_RESEARCH_THESIS